amg262/SecureApiKeys/README.md

 dotnet run
 ```

-### What it Demonstrates

-The sample showcases several key configurations and use cases:

-1. Default API Key Configuration
-2. Stripe-like API Key Configuration
-3. GitHub PAT-like Token Configuration
-4. High-Security Configuration
-5. Dependency Injection Configuration
-6. Validation and Edge Cases
-7. Security Utilities (hashing and secure comparison)

-### Sample Output
+### Sample Program Output

-When you run the sample, you'll see demonstrations of each configuration with generated keys, their structure, and estimated entropy:
+When you run the sample application, you'll see the following comprehensive demonstration of various API key configurations and utilities:

 ```
 SecureApiKeys Sample Application